newjersey/innovation.nj.gov/content/_playbooks/producing-campaign.md

 During Planning you identified what actions need to be tracked and where tracking needs to be implemented to provide visibility into campaign performance against objectives.
 There are two types of tracking that need to be implemented to support your marketing campaign.

 - **UTM tracking**.
 A UTM code (UTM stands for Urchin Tracking Module – which originates from a discontinued software platform purchased by Google in 2005) or parameter identifies information about your marketing activity.
 It’s a snippet of text that gets added to the end of a URL to create a “trafficking URL.”
 The UTM code can contain up to five parameters: Campaign, source, medium, content, and term.
-You can use our [UTM generator](https://docs.google.com/spreadsheets/d/1rZO3ea0e5wyNHpFPY6L3r3Cc9CfZ44-KsPkaYtmf0TA/edit?usp=sharing) to create your own trafficking URLs.
+You can use our UTM generator (coming soon) to create your own trafficking URLs.
 UTMs can be used to track both Partner and Paid Media activity.
 - **Tracking Pixel.** A tracking pixel is an invisible javascript code that lives on a website or email.
 Paid media vendors often require their proprietary pixel to be installed on your website for the campaign to run (this includes Facebook, Instagram, ad serving platforms and all programmatic media vendors).
 That’s because the pixel collects information about visitor actions on your website and automatically optimizes performance based on the action taken (or not taken).
 Pixels are required for conversion-optimization and re-targeting campaigns.

 <div class="usa-alert usa-alert--info margin-top-5">